Staff Sick Leave Policy

 7.3.6 Individuals should contact Human Resources to resolve any disputes regarding an FMLA leave request.

 7.4 Caregiver Leave

-To respect each staff member's own commitment to family responsibilities, the University will allow staff members to use up to five (5) days of accrued sick leave per calendar year, for the illness of an immediate family member, (parent, spouse, son or daughter), or person living in the employee's household when the employee's presence and assistance is necessary.
+To respect each staff member's own commitment to family responsibilities, the University will allow staff members to use up to ten (10) days of accrued sick leave per calendar year, for the illness of an immediate family member, (parent, parent-in-law, step-parent, spouse, son, step-son, daughter or step-daughter) when the staff member's presence and assistance is necessary.

 Additional time off may be requested, consistent with the Family & Medical Leave Act of 1993 and the University policies on vacation and leaves of absence.

 The University's policy regarding Medical Certification is stated in the Family and Medical Leave Act Policy.
 (See FMLA Policy.)